 Charter faces competition for both residential and commercial customers in the areas of price, service offerings, and service reliability.
 With respect to its residential business, Charter competes with other providers of video, high-speed Internet access, telephone services, and other sources of home entertainment.
-With respect to its commercial business, Charter competes with other providers of video, high-speed Internet access, telephone services, and other sources of home entertainment.
 With respect to its commercial business, Charter competes with other providers of video, high-speed Internet access and related value-added services, fiber solutions, business telephony, and Ethernet services.
 In the broadband communications industry, Charter's principal competitors for video services are DBS and telephone companies that offer video services.
-Charter's principal competitors for telephone services provided by telephone companies, including both traditional DSL, fiber-to-the-node, and fiber-to-the-home offerings.
+Charter's principal competitors for high-speed Internet services are the broadband services provided by telephone companies, including both traditional DSL, fiber-to-the-node, and fiber-to-the-home offerings.
 Charter's principal competitors for telephone services are established telephone companies, other telephone service providers, and other carriers, including VoIP providers.
 At this time, Charter does not consider other cable operators to be significant competitors in the overall market, as overbuilds are infrequent and geographically spotty (although in any particular market, a cable operator overbuilder would likely be a significant competitor at the local level).
 Charter could, however, face additional competition from multi-channel video providers if they began distributing video over the Internet to customers residing outside their current territories.